AaChristian/find-git-status/README.md

 # Find Git Status

-Search directory to find all git repositories, repositories with uncommited changes and potential projects that is not a git repository.
+Search directory to find all git repositories, repositories with uncommited changes, reposiroties without remote and potential projects that is not a git repository.

 # Installing